 Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 When you think of Aizu, Tsurugajo and the Byakkotai are a must-see.
-The thoughts of the young boys who perished in the Boshin War, and the site of the month-long siege, Tsurugajo.
+The thoughts of the young boys who perished in the Boshin War, the site of the month-long siege, Tsurugajo.
 Let's learn the painting techniques that became Aizu's industry and create unique souvenirs.

 Area: